-If you love the taste of ribs but hate the mess of eating them, these Savory Crock Pot Pork Bites are perfect.
+If you love the taste of ribs but hate the mess of eating them, these Savory Crock Pot Pork Ribs are perfect.
 They have all of the smoky and BBQ flavors of traditional ribs but in one tasty bite.
-They are so easy to make and require only a handful of ingredients.
-Forget hovering over a hot grill, because with this recipe you simply toss your ingredients into your crockpot and forget about them.
-Take a look below at how easy it is to make your own Savory Crock Pot Pork Bites.
-It is like having a cookout right in the convenience of your kitchen!
+Their recipe is so easy and requires only a handful of ingredients.
+Forget hovering over a hot grill, because with such recipes you simply toss your ingredients into your crockpot and forget about them.
+Take a look below at how easy it is to make your own Savory Crock Pot Pork Ribs.
+It is like cooking right in the convenience of your kitchen!

 The first crockpot below is the exact crockpot I use at home.
 It’s very durable and easy to clean especially after meals or recipes like this!
 I’ve also added some other popular crockpot alternatives for you in case you’re curious.

 - Total time: 8 hours 10 mins

 - Serves: 6+

 - 2-3 lbs of pork ribs

 - 1 teaspoon of pepper

 - 1 bottle of BBQ sauce of your choice